Queen's & Regimental Colours

 'tis the deeds that were done ‘neath the moth-eaten rag

 when the pole was a staff, and the rag was a flag."

 The Original Queen’s and Regimental Colours of 4RAR

 Draping the Colours on the piled drums prior to the Consecration of the Colours ceremony at Adelaide Oval on 11th April 1965.

 Left to Right; Major Peter Scott, Sgt Denny Cook, RSM WO1 Paddy Brennan MBE, Sgt Horrie Bush and Major Kevin Cole.

 Operations Support Company

 Each company has an identifying colour.
 They are the colours of company flags, company sportswear and company signage.
 In 4 RAR they also depicted the colour of “company drinks”.
-The old Support Company with the company colour of black, had the best drink, the black Rum and Coke while C Company had green Crème de Menthe and D Company was stuck with red Advocate and Cherry Brandy.
+The old Support Company with the company colour of black, had the best drink, the black Rum and Coke while C Company had green Crème de Menthe and D Company was stuck with red Advocaat and Cherry Brandy.
 They made for very interesting times in the Sergeants’ Mess at least.